 Screen time is not just something to worry about for your kids.
 We spend a lot of time on screens.
 Whether we’re working on laptops, continuously using and checking our phones, binge-watching television, or working on a tablet, screen time has become as much a part of our daily life as eating and breathing.

 Studies have shown that the average adult can spend up to 11 hours a day in front of one type of screen or another.
 And the amount of time you spend in front of your screens is negatively affecting your health.
 This amount of screen time is associated with reduced sleep and social media addiction.

 An abundance of screen time is now being linked to certain stress markers in the brain.
 The media we consume on these devices can cause physical reactions mimicking the stress response in our bodies, leaving us feeling stressed with no tangible reason to assign it to.

-One of the reasons for this is because the blue-light emitted from our devices, especially before bed, can severely impact our sleep cycles.
+One of the reasons for this is that the blue light emitted from our devices, especially before bed, can severely impact our sleep cycles.
 Using your phone or tablet before bed can reduce or stop your body’s natural melatonin production.
-This is the sleep hormone that you produce, which causes you to feel sleepy and to fall asleep.
+This is the sleep hormone that you produce, which causes you to feel sleepy and fall asleep.

 The bright lights at bedtime can also convince your brain that you need to stay awake.
 The lack of quality sleep you are getting as a result of your devices can lead to becoming stressed more easily.
 Things that wouldn’t normally cause you to feel overwhelmed begin to feel insurmountable when you are sleep deprived.